paulogervasio/customlogrotation/README.md

 All files that not were modified, accessed since 60 days ago will be packet in a compressed file and removed from system.

-Will be util when your system storage is full and you not have any log system rotation configurated.
+Will be util when your system storage is full and you do not have any log system rotation configurated.